-In connection with the Amendment No.1 to the Annual Report of Ebang International Holdings Inc. (the "Company") on Form 20-F for the year ended December 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Dong Hu, Chief Executive Officer and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the Annual Report of Ebang International Holdings Inc. (the "Company") on Form 20-F for the year ended December 31, 2022 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Dong Hu, Chief Executive Officer and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge: